Skip to content

 • What if I have a disciplinary record?

 It is always best to answer questions concerning your disciplinary record fully and openly, and to provide the requisite accompanying explanation.
 Withholding information that, in the future, may be reported by your schools, places of employment, or other establishments can adversely affect evaluation if not included in your application.
-Please be advised that disciplinary records are reviewed on a case-by-case basis and are not necessarily viewed as inherently negative.
+Please be advised that disciplinary records are reviewed on a case-by-case basis and are not necessarily viewed negatively.

 • Does Harvard Law School interview applicants?